Chaunchoy/NovaTech/README.md

 In our self-driving car, the Pixy2 Camera is used exclusively for object and colour signature recognition, which plays a crucial role in the vehicle's ability to navigate the environment.
 We trained the Pixy2 to detect specific colour markers placed on objects such as pillars and parking boundaries.
 These colour signatures act as visual cues that allow the robot to identify obstacles and make appropriate navigation decisions.
 For example, the car uses the Pixy2 to recognize coloured pillars and determine whether to steer left or right to avoid collisions.
 Additionally, the camera helps the vehicle detect designated parking zones and execute precise movements when entering or exiting these areas.

-The following figures shows a close-up view of the Pixy2 Camera:
-(JPG)

 The Pixy2 is mounted at the top of the chassis with a clear line of vision toward the forward surroundings.
 It is calibrated using PixyMon v2 software, where we fine-tuned the camera’s brightness, colour threshold, and exposure settings to ensure consistent object detection under different lighting conditions.
 By offloading the visual processing to the camera's onboard system, we reduce the processing burden on the main controller, allowing for quicker reactions and smoother movements.

 **(vii) Orientaion and Motion Sensing**